 How Do Celebrity Feuds Affect Their Careers?
 The Truth Behind the Drama

 Everyone loves a good celebrity feud.
-The subtweets, the diss tracks, the red carpet cold shoulders — it is the kind of drama that breaks the internet before breakfast.
-But beneath the entertainment value of celebrity feuds lies a question worth asking seriously: what actually happens to a celebrity’s career when they go to war in public?
+The subtweets, the diss tracks, the red carpet cold shoulders — the kind of drama that breaks the internet overnight.
+But beneath the entertainment value lies a question worth asking: what actually happens to a celebrity’s career when they go to war in public?

 - What Counts as a Celebrity Feud — and Why It Matters